Black-capped parakeet: Taxonomy

 P. r. rupicola can be found in western South America and is common in Peru.
 P. r. sandiae can be found in the extreme west of Brazil, south-east Peru, and northern Bolivia.
 Commonly called the Sandia conure in aviculture, it features narrower scalloped feathers on the neck and breast and a lack of scalloped feathers on the hindneck.

 The black capped parakeet may breed with the green cheeked parakeet in the wild.

 "Black-capped parakeet" has been designated the official name by the International Ornithologists' Union (IOC).
 It is also known in the pet trade as black-capped conure or rock conure.

 Behavior

 Black capped parakeets are highly social birds and communal roosters.
 In the wild, they flock with up to 30 birds at a time.
 During breeding season smaller groups of families can be found.
 Black capped parakeets enjoy bathing.
 In the wild black capped parakeets are canopy feeders.
 The black capped parakeet lives up to 30 years in captivity.

 Breeding

 Black capped parakeets reach sexual maturity between 1 and 3 years old.
 They roost in small groups during breeding season.
 A clutch generally has 4 to 7 eggs.
 They have a 24-day incubation period, followed by 7 to 8 weeks of parental care.
 Black capped parakeets have a breeding season from February to March.

 Diet

 Wild black capped parakeets eat a variety of fruits, nuts, berries, and vegetation.
 They may also raid farmers crops.
+Additionally, black capped parakeets have also been noted to subsist off a diet partially consisting off nectar and insects when other food sources are difficult to obtain.